Multi-object filtering with stochastic populations: DISP filter: time prediction

 \subsection{Modelling}

-Given Assumption~\ref{mod:transition_individual} the knowledge of the operator regarding the evolution of the individuals since time $t-1$ is given by a Markov kernel $m_{t-1,t}$ from the previous target state space $\bar{\Xbo}_{t-1}$ to the current one $\bar{\Xbo}_t$.
-In particular, the function $m_{t-1,t}(\cdot, \psi)$ describes the transition for an individual to the empty state $\psi$; since Assumption~\ref{mod:individual_goulp} implies that no individual may re-enter the surveillance scene, it holds that
+Given Assumption~\ref{mod:transition_individual} the knowledge of the operator regarding the evolution of the targets since time $t-1$ is given by a Markov kernel $m_{t-1,t}$ from the previous target state space $\bar{\Xbo}_{t-1}$ to the current one $\bar{\Xbo}_t$.
+In particular, the function $m_{t-1,t}(\cdot, \{\psi\})$ describes the transition for a target to the empty state $\psi$; since Assumption~\ref{mod:individual_goulp} implies that no target may re-enter the surveillance scene, it holds that

 In target tracking applications it is then customary to rewrite $m_{t-1,t}$ through a reduced Markov kernel $\hat{m}_{t-1,t}$ from $\Xbo_{t-1}$ to $\Xbo_t$ and a \emph{probability of survival} $p_{\s, t}$ on $\Xbo_{t-1}$ such that